edgedb/edgedb/docs/reference/projects.rst

   No `edgedb.toml` found in this repo or above.
   Do you want to initialize a new project?
 [Y/n]
   > Y
-  How would you like to run EdgeDB for this project?
-  1. Local (native package)
-  2. Docker
-  > 1
   Checking EdgeDB versions...
   Specify the version of EdgeDB to use with this project [1-rc3]:
   > # left blank for default